-This is to certify that Segal Consulting, a Member of The Segal Group, Inc. has conducted an actuarial valuation of certain benefit obligations of City of Los Angeles Department of Water and Power's other postemployment benefit programs as of June 30, 2017, in accordance with generally accepted actuarial principles and practices.
-The actuarial calculations presented in this report have been made on a basis consistent with our understanding of GASB Statement No. 45 for the determination of the liability for postemployment benefits other than pensions.
+This is to certify that Segal Consulting, a Member of The Segal Group, Inc. has conducted an actuarial valuation of certain benefit obligations of City of Los Angeles Department of Water and Power's other postemployment benefit programs as of June 30, 2018, in accordance with generally accepted actuarial principles and practices.